SupaxInc/try-on-editor-ai/README.md

      npm run dev
      ```

-2. Start the Docker containers:

-   - From the root directory of the project, run:
-     ```
-     docker compose up -d
-     ```
-     This will start the necessary containers (like Redis) in detached mode.

-3. Start the server:
+2. Start the server:

+   - Ensure that Redis server is up and running in Docker
+     - To turn the redis server on, you must go to the throwing-fits repository and run the docker-compose file.
    - Navigate to the server directory:
      ```
      cd server